Extended depth-of-field camera

 Usage scenario 1: foreground and background imaging

-Whereas capturing subjects in both the foreground and the background previously involved multiple cameras or changing the camera position, it is now possible to keep both the foreground and the background in focus without readjustment.
-As a result, our cameras can be applied to QR code recognition and object recognition on moving production lines, for example.
-To capture subjects separated in the field by a range of several tens of centimeters, for example, the combination of a specialized lens with an 8 mm focal length and a specialized VGA camera is suitable.
+Whereas capturing subjects in both the foreground and the background previously involved multiple cameras or altering the position of the camera, it is now possible to keep both the foreground and the background in focus without focus adjustment.
+As a result, our cameras can be utilized for QR code recognition and object recognition on moving production lines, for example.
+To capture subjects separated in the field by a range of several tens of centimeters, for example, the combination of a specialized lens with an 8mm focal length and a specialized VGA camera is ideal.

 Usage scenario 2: capturing oblique subjects

-Whereas capturing oblique subjects previously required multiple cameras or that the camera be refocused, it is now possible to keep an oblique subject entirely in focus without readjustment.
-As a result, multiple images no longer need to be stitched together after separately capturing near and distant portions of a subject.
+Whereas capturing oblique subjects previously required multiple cameras or focus adjustment, it is now possible to keep an oblique subject entirely in focus without focus adjustment.
+As a result, multiple images no longer need to be connected together after separately capturing near and distant portions of a subject.
 Instead, information on the entire subject can be captured in a single shot.
 Potential applications include OCR and substrate inspection.
+To capture subjects separated in the field by a range of several centimeters, for example, the combination of a specialized lens with 35mm focal length and a specialized 2M camera is ideal.

-Whereas capturing subjects at different heights previously involved multiple cameras or changing the vertical position of the camera, it is now possible to keep multiple subjects at different heights in focus without readjustment.
-Potential applications include object recognition on moving production lines for products of different heights, and image recognition in cases where printed matter is progressively stacked higher.
+Whereas capturing subjects at different heights and depths previously involved multiple cameras or change of vertical position of the camera, it is now possible to keep multiple subjects at different heights and depths in focus without focus adjustment.
+Potential applications include object recognition on moving production lines for products of different heights and depths, and image recognition in cases where printed matter is progressively stacked higher.

 Select Your Langage